fpivetti/Spring-Data-Redis-Cache/README.md

 Redis is a NoSQL database, so it doesn't have any tables, rows, or columns, and it doesn't support SQL-like statements such as select, insert, update, or delete.
 Instead, Redis uses various data structures to store data.
 As a result, it can serve frequently requested items with incredibly fast response times and allow easy scaling for larger workloads without increasing the cost of a more expensive back-end system.
-Hence, we advocate implementing caching in Spring Boot using Redis.
+Hence, we recommend implementing caching in Spring Boot application using Redis.

 ## What is Redis